1. About fexofenadine

 Your doctor might suggest you or your child take a higher dose of fexofenadine (up to 4 times the usual dose) for a severe itchy skin rash or swelling underneath the skin (angioedema).

-Taking high doses of fexofenadine isn't suitable for everyone.
-Speak to your doctor if you don't think fexofenadine is working for you.
+Taking high doses of fexofenadine is not suitable for everyone.
+Speak to your doctor if you do not think your prescribed dose of fexofenadine is working for you.

 Will it affect my fertility?

-There's no firm evidence to suggest that taking fexofenadine will reduce fertility in either men or women.
+There's no evidence to suggest that taking fexofenadine will reduce fertility in either men or women.

 But speak to a pharmacist or your doctor before taking it if you're trying to get pregnant.